alyssahernandez/tech-elevator-notes/jan27.md

    1) pushes the changes up to the global repository
    2) will always push everything it can push

-Summary: status, pull, add, commit, push
+***Summary: status, pull, add, commit, push***

+## Merge Conflicts

+If someone else makes a change to something, you the user will have to manually confirm (locally) which is the correct version.